Hey all,

 In some cases, a lump-sum payment may become available.
 This will often be paid to the surviving spouse, or to a person named on the employee's nomination form, or to the executor of the estate as decided by the scheme's trustees.

-If the pension scheme is trust based, the trustee chair of the pension scheme will be able to provide further detail on any payments which need to be made to the deceased's dependants.
+If the pension scheme is trust-based, the trustee chair of the pension scheme will be able to provide further detail on any payments that need to be made to the deceased's dependants.

 You will have to make arrangements to cover the deceased employee's work.